California Lawyers for the Arts: Sacramento Mediation Center

 The Sacramento Mediation Center (SMC) became a program of California Lawyers for the Arts in 2008 and is administered in CLA's Sacramento office.
 SMC provides mediation services to anyone in the Sacramento region on a wide range of topics and is not limited to arts-related cases.

-Arts and community development
+Arts and Community Development

 CLA launched The Arts and Community Development Project in 1993, which provides summer and year-round job and intern experiences in the arts to deserving young people.

 Spotlight on the Arts is a program of The Arts and Community Development Project specifically aimed at deserving teens interested in the arts.
 These teenagers are provided with paid summer internships, workshops on conflict resolution, college preparation and career development, and trips to live cultural events.
 This Project is funded by public and private agencies and individuals.

+Designing Creative Futures

+Designing Creative Futures is a paid arts-focused internship program for formerly incarcerated individuals.
+This four month program offers unique opportunities for returning residents to work closely with arts organizations through paid, part-time internships.
+Participants learn a variety of skills associated with careers in the arts and gain mentorship from people who are leaders in their respective fields.

 Publications

 The Art of Deduction has been published by CLA annually since the 1980s to serve as a tax preparation guide for creative artists.
 This publication offers a detailed explanation of tax preparation issues including money-saving tax filing tips specifically geared toward the creative community.

 CLA published the first edition of Legislative Masterpieces in 1980, in response to the need for a comprehensive resource on California Legislative initiatives to protect artists and their works.
 This publication is updated periodically as the California Legislation emerges.
 Legislative Masterpieces is designed to serve as a useful tool for the California arts community and others nationwide.